microsoft/microsoft-ui-xaml/specs/CalendarView/CalendarViewSpec1.md

 Gets or sets the margin used to display the first-of-month banner in the calendar.

-## CalendarView.FirstOfyearDecadeLabelMargin
+## CalendarView.FirstOfYearDecadeLabelMargin

 `public Windows.UI.Xaml.Thickness FirstOfYearDecadeLabelMargin { get; set; }`

-Gets or sets the margin used to display the first-of-year banner in the calendar.
+Gets or sets the margin used to display the first of year/decade banner in the calendar.

 ## CalendarView.CalendarItemCornerRadius